InitRunner

 - "https://docs.example.com/changelog"

-Auto re-indexing with file watch trigger
+Running on source changes with a file watch trigger

 spec: